 The intent of the Office of Governor Mark Dayton’s communications internship program is to provide students with a robust education experience using new and traditional communications platforms.
 Interns will have an opportunity to interact with policy makers and communications staff in the Governor’s office and help communicate Governor Dayton’s policy agenda to Minnesotans across the state.

-Duties include assisting communications staff with daily operations, such as research, creating digital content including blogs and other social media copy and design, staffing press events with the governor, and other administrative tasks.
+Duties include assisting communications staff with daily operations, such as research, creating digital content including blogs and other social media projects, staffing press events with the governor, and other administrative tasks.

 Interns will take part in communications activities that will expand their knowledge of policy and communications tactics at the highest level of state government.
 Successful applicants will have strong writing, research, and professional communication skills.